swsad-money/front-end/README.md

 # build for production with minification
 npm run build

-# serve with hot reload at localhost:3000
-npm run dev
+# run httpserver in /dist
+cd dist
+httpserver

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).